Table of Contents

 Note

-You must enable "Enable pre-release packages" in the Visual Studio Package Manger to install Sisk.SslProxy.
+You must enable "Include prerelease" in the Visual Studio Package Manager to install Sisk.SslProxy.

 Again, it is an experimental project, so don't even think about putting it into production.